 Introduction to the Fashion Industry (16-18 Year Olds)

-Love fashion but can't draw?
+Love fashion?
 If you're interested in a career in fashion, but perhaps not in design, then this fashion course will introduce you to the many different disciplines and career choices.
 Through practical workshops, lectures and seminars you will explore the industry, understand the opportunities on offer, and what you need to do to get to where you want to be...

-Love fashion but can't draw?
+Love fashion?
 If you're interested in a career in fashion, but perhaps not in design, then this fashion course will introduce you to the many different disciplines and career choices.

 Through practical workshops, lectures and seminars you will explore the industry, understand the opportunities on offer, and what you need to do to get to where you want to be.